+When to see good results after hair transplant procedure?
+The most common question asked by many patients in the initial consultation.
+Normally, it takes 7 to 9 months to see nice coverage of the bald area.
 A very known quote is patience is bitter but its fruit is sweeter.
 This applies to this transplant procedure as well.
 Hair transplant may require multiple sessions and take several months before the results start to appear.
-New growth not only makes your appearance aesthetic but you start to relive your life once again.
+New growth not only makes your appearance but you start to live your life once again with confidence.

 - Follicular Unit Extraction is performed under the microscope.

 - Local anesthesia is given to numb the scalp.